DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1-4, 40 and 45 are rejected under 35 U.S.C.
-103 as being unpatentable over Shalev (U.S. Patent Application Publication Number: US 2010/0198302 A1, hereinafter “Shalev”) in view of Kroll et al (U.S. Patent Application Publication Number: US 2004/0039244 A1, hereinafter “Kroll”- APPLICANT CITED).
+Claims 1-4, 40, 45, 50 and 52 are rejected under 35 U.S.C.
+103 as being unpatentable over Shalev (U.S. Patent Application Publication Number: US 2010/0198302 A1, hereinafter “Shalev”- PREVIOUSLY CITED) in view of Kroll et al (U.S. Patent Application Publication Number: US 2004/0039244 A1, hereinafter “Kroll”- APPLICANT CITED).

 In a similar field of endeavor, Kroll teaches a coupling in an implantable device for the ear to the incus of the ossicular chain by applying a curable adhesive 104 between the implantable transducer tip 100 and the incus tissue and allowing it to cure (e.g. 104 Fig. 3, [0047], claim 10).
-Therefore it would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to modify the teachings of Shalev and further secure the electrode of Shalev to the tissue at the intended position by applying cured securement material as taught by Kroll in order to provide the predictable results of ensuring that the electrode stays fixed at the target location.
+Therefore, it would have been obvious to a person having ordinary skill in the art before the effective filing date of the invention to modify the teachings of Shalev and further secure the electrode of Shalev to the tissue at the intended position by applying cured securement material as taught by Kroll in order to provide the predictable results of ensuring that the electrode stays fixed at the target location.
 (Note: the claims are directed to an apparatus, therefore the location of where the electrode is implanted or in contact with is intended use).

-Regarding claims 2-4, Shalev in view of Kroll teaches the claimed invention as discussed above and Shalev teaches the electrode is in direct or indirect contact with a round window of a cochlea of the human (e.g. [0157]: The electrode 440 is placed adjacent to the cochlear window 450) and that the electrode is adapted to be or capable of being fixed to the promontory of a cochlea of the human and that the electrode is adapted to be or capable of being located in an artificial hole in the otic capsule (Note: the claims are directed to an apparatus, therefore the location of where the electrode is implanted or in contact with is intended use).
+Regarding claims 2-4, Shalev in view of Kroll teaches the claimed invention as discussed above and Shalev teaches the electrode is in direct or indirect contact with a round window of a cochlea of the mammal (e.g. [0157]: The electrode 440 is placed adjacent to the cochlear window 450) and that the electrode is adapted to be or capable of being fixed to the promontory of a cochlea of the mammal and that the electrode is adapted to be or capable of being located in an artificial hole in the otic capsule (Note: the claims are directed to an apparatus, therefore the location of where the electrode is implanted or in contact with is intended use).

 Regarding claim 40, Shalev teaches a method (e.g. Abstract), comprising: